 Include 2 current letters of support that address the contribution the nominee has made and why the nominee is deserving of recognition.

 Electronic submission only to: [email protected] no later than Friday, February 19, 2020.

 Note: The strongest nominations provide the review panel with clear and persuasive narratives and letters of support, and include carefully selected and relevant information.

-Review and selection of the 2020 award recipient will be made by a review panel of the Board of Directors.
+Review and selection of the 2021 award recipient will be made by a review panel of the Board of Directors.
 Nominees will be notified of the results of the review by April 1.
-The award will be presented at the Foundation’s annual event on April 16.